 2.5 Flight Standards Office Approval.
 Each operator's maintenance program must be approved by the Flight Standards office issuing the OSAP authorization before any IFR OSAPs may be conducted.
-A certificated air carrier submits a written request with the proposed chart through the certificate-holding district office (CHDO) principal operations inspector (POI).
-The CHDO ensures that a particular radar and GPS meet minimum requirements, the flightcrew training requirements are met, and helicopter and avionics maintenance requirements are adequate.
-The CHDO should request support from the appropriate Flight Standards office or the NextGen Branch (AFS-480) representative.
+A certificated air carrier submits a written request with the proposed chart through the responsible Flight Standards office Principal Operations Inspector (POI).
+The responsible Flight Standards office ensures that a particular radar and GPS meet minimum requirements, the flightcrew training requirements are met, and helicopter and avionics maintenance requirements are adequate.
+The responsible Flight Standards office may request support from the FOG representative, if required.
 Each operator's maintenance or inspection program must be approved by the Flight Standards office issuing the OSAP authorization before any OSAP operations in IMC may be conducted.